 All affected bookings received full refunds (100% monetary) or 110% in FCC (future cruise credit), including on prepurchased through Marella (TUI UK) packages and services.
 With rebooking, the fare paid is transferred to FCCs (110%).
 Holiday package bookings (cruise and land vacations) receive 120% refund (in FCC) or 100% cash refund.
 All refunds are received within 4 weeks prior to the original departure date.

 Itinerary of Marella Cruises

 With a large selection of destinations and itineraries, Marella Cruises may show you the whole world.
-With a variety of UK cruises with departures from Southampton, Newcastle and Harwich; cruise and fly holidays from a large number of airports (available departures from over twenty UK airports), Marella Cruises sail in the Red Sea and Canary Islands during winter, the Mediterranean in summer.
+With a variety of UK cruises with departures from Southampton, Newcastle and Harwich, fly-cruise holidays from a large number of airports (available departures from over twenty UK airports), Marella Cruises sail in the Red Sea and the Canary Islands during winter, the Mediterranean in summer.
 There are about a hundred different destinations to explore aboard Marella ships.

 Marella cruise itinerary changes